 Recycling glass is easy, and glass containers returned for recycling help to make new glass bottles and jars.
 Recycling glass has big environmental pay offs.
 It saves raw materials, lessens demand for energy, and cuts CO2 emissions.

 Glass can be recycled endlessly with no loss in quality or purity.
-In 2017, 39.1% of glass beer and soft drink bottles, 39.1% of wine and liquor bottles, 15.1% of food jars, and approximately 33.9% of all glass containers were recycled.
+In 2018, 31.3% of glass food and beverage packaging containers were recycled.
 In some states, like California, glass bottle recycling reaches over 80%.*

 Unmatched Environmental Benefits

 - Recycling glass containers provides for unmatched production efficiencies and significant environmental benefits:

 - Saves raw materials — Over a ton of natural resources are conserved for every ton of glass recycled, including 1,300 pounds of sand, 410 pounds of soda ash, 380 pounds of limestone, and 160 pounds of feldspar.

 - The container and fiberglass industries collectively purchase 3.2 million tons of recycled glass annually, which is remelted and repurposed for use in the production of new containers and fiberglass products.

 - Lessens the demand for energy — Energy costs drop about 2-3% for every 10% cullet used in the manufacturing process.